MoralisWeb3/docs/docs/01-web3-data-api/evm/token-api/02-Balance/how-to-get-all-erc20-tokens-owned-by-an-address.md

 ---
-title: "How to get the price of an ERC20 token"
+title: "How to get all ERC20 tokens owned by an address"
-slug: "../how-to-get-the-price-of-an-erc20-token"
+slug: "../../how-to-get-all-erc20-tokens-owned-by-an-address"
-description: "Learn how to get the price of an ERC20 token with Moralis Token API."
+description: "Learn how to get all ERC20 tokens owned by an address by Moralis Token API."
+sidebar_label: "Get ERC20 tokens owned by address"
 ---

 ## Prerequisites